“God pours into our lives … He doesn’t dribble it.”

 “For I will pour water on the thirsty land, and streams on the dry ground; I will pour my Spirit upon your offspring, and my blessing on your descendants.”
 Isaiah 44:3 (ESV)

-Since our group meets to pray for our adult children, that verse was particularly encouraging to all of us!
+Since our group meets specifically to pray for our adult children, that verse was particularly encouraging to all of us!

 “… and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”
 Romans 5:5 (ESV)